 The current Chair of Comparative Literature is Catherine Nesci.
 The Vice Chair is Professor Dominique Jullien.
 Professor Nadege Clitandre is our Diversity Officer.

 Our Director of Placement is Professor Sara Weld; for 2018-19, Professor Eric Prieto is our Acting Director of Placement.

 Research Professor Suzanne Jill Levine is the Director of the Graduate Emphasis in Translation Studies and the Advisor of the Translation Studies Minor (see Translation Studies).

 In addition to its large network of affiliated faculty, Comparative Literature has an appointed Advisory Board and an Admission Committee that oversees departmental admissions, governance, and program development.
 Graduate committees support the governance, teaching, intellectual life, and outreach of the whole program.

 Catherine Nesci is Professor of French and Comparative Literature, and affiliate in Feminist Studies.
-Her research and teaching interests include modern French print & visual culture; Walter Benjamin and Siegfried Kracauer studies; literature and the press; feminist theory and gender studies; and French & Francophone women writers, artists, activists, and filmmakers.
+Her research and teaching interests include modern French print & visual culture; Walter Benjamin and Siegfried Kracauer studies; literature and the press; feminist theory and gender studies; and French & Francophone women writers, artists, activists, and filmmakers; memory and trauma studies.
 She co-directs the book series Culture and Conflict with Isabel Gil (Portugal) and Paulo de Medeiros (University of Warwick) for DeGruyter Publisher.
 She can be contacted at: cnesci[at]frit.ucsb.edu.